 While a general partner has duties (including fiduciary duties) to a limited partnership and to the other partners, such duties can be modified under the terms of a partnership agreement.
-Specifically, the partnership agreement may expand, restrict or eliminate a general partner's duties, but a partnership agreement may not eliminate the implied contractual covenant of good faith and fair dealing.
+Specifically, the partnership agreement may expand, restrict, or eliminate a general partner's duties, but a partnership agreement may not eliminate the implied contractual covenant of good faith and fair dealing.
 This flexibility is a significant factor favoring the choice of a Delaware limited partnership as a form of business organization.

-While a limited partner does not commonly participate in the management of the limited partnership, Delaware allows limited partners to exercise broad democracy rights without being deemed to be participating in the control of the business and thereby sacrifice protection from general liability.
-For example, a limited partner may be an independent contractor for or transact business with the limited partnership, be an agent or employee of the limited partnership, or be an officer, director or stockholder of a corporate general partner, without being deemed to participate in control of the business of the limited partnership.
-In addition, a limited partner of a Delaware limited partnership can consult with and advise general partners on business affairs, can lend money to the limited partnership, can call, request or attend and participate at meetings of the partners, can serve on committees of the limited partnership, can make determinations relating to investments of the limited partnership and can take such other actions as may be specified in the limited partnership agreement without being deemed to be participating in the control of the business of the limited partnership.
-This is a significant advantage of the Delaware limited partnership statute, since limited partnership without becoming liable as general partners.
-In comparison, the limited partnership statutes of most other states significantly restrict a limited partner's ability to participate in management without losing the protection of limited liability.
+While a limited partner does not commonly participate in the management of the limited partnership, Delaware law allows limited partners to exercise broad democracy rights without being deemed to be participating in the control (and therefore subject to the liabilities) of the business.
+For example, limited partners may be independent contractors for or transact business with the limited partnership, an agent, or employee of the limited partnership, or an officer, director, or stockholder of a corporate general partner, without being deemed to participate in the control of the business of the limited partnership.
+In addition, limited partners of a Delaware limited partnership can consult with and advise general partners on business affairs, can lend money to the limited partnership, can call, request, or attend and participate at meetings of the partners, can serve on committees of the limited partnership, can make determinations relating to investments of the limited partnership, and can take such other actions as may be specified in the limited partnership agreement without being deemed to be participating in the control of the business of the limited partnership.
+This is a significant advantage of the Delaware limited partnership statute, since limited partners can be actively involved in monitoring their investments in the limited partnership without becoming liable as general partners.
+In comparison, the limited partnership statutes of many other states significantly restrict a limited partner's ability to participate in management without losing the protection of limited liability.

-Reorganization And Dissolution.
+Reorganization and Dissolution.
 The Partnership Act permits Delaware limited partnerships to reorganize with or into other types of business entities.
 Permitting one type of business organization to be converted into another type of business organization as a result of changed circumstances is an important advantage to using Delaware as the forum for whatever type of business organization is desired.
 For instance, a Delaware limited partnership may merge with or convert to many other types of business organizations.
-Many non-United States entities can be domesticated into a Delaware limited partnership, and a Delaware limited partnership can be transferred to or domesticated in many jurisdictions outside of the United States.
+Many non-U.S. entities can be domesticated into a Delaware limited partnership, and a Delaware limited partnership can be transferred to or domesticated in many jurisdictions outside of the United States.

-Dissolution of a limited partnership will occur at the time or upon the happening of an event specified in the partnership agreement, or upon the written consent of certain of the partners (depending on the terms of the agreement).
-Dissolution may occur upon the withdrawal of the last general partner, or if at any time there is no limited partner, unless a successor general partner or limited partner, as the case may be, is timely appointed in accordance with the Partnership Act.
+Dissolution of a limited partnership will occur at the time or upon the happening of an event specified in the partnership agreement or upon the written consent of certain of the partners (depending on the terms of the agreement).
+Dissolution may occur upon the withdrawal of the last general partner or if at any time there is no limited partner, unless a successor general partner or limited partner, as the case may be, is timely appointed in accordance with the Partnership Act.
 The limited partnership may also be dissolved on order of a court if it is no longer reasonably practicable to carry on the limited partnership's business.